-- You've probably heard the term Operating System before, but you might not be exactly sure what it means.
-Essentially, your computer's Operating System is the software that manages how you interact with the computer, how the programs on the computer use and access the computer's hardware, and it's a big part of how your computer behaves and performs.
-You can think of the Operating System as the master program that runs and manages all the other programs on your computer.
-It's the backbone of your computer, and the most important program, because it controls everything that goes in and out of your computer, from allocating memory to programs, to copying files from one drive to another, to receiving commands from your keyboard and mouse, to telling you the time of day.
+- [Instructor] You've probably heard the term operating system before, but you might not be exactly sure what it means.
+Essentially, your computer's operating system is the software that manages how you interact with the computer, how the programs on the computer use and access the computer's hardware, and it's a big part of how your computer behaves and performs.
+You can think of the operating system as the master program that runs and manages all the other programs on your computer.
+It's the backbone of your computer and the most important program because it controls everything that goes in and out of your computer.
+From allocating memory to programs, to copying files from one drive to another, to receiving commands from your keyboard and mouse, to telling you the time of day.

-You'll find that some people are very particular and passionate about their choice of Operating System.
-The goal of this course, though, isn't to extol the virtues of one or the other.
-What I wanted to do here is to make sure that you understand what an Operating System is, what it does, and why it's important to know which Operating System you're using.
+You'll find that some people are very particular and passionate about their choice of operating system.
+The goal of this course isn't to extol the virtues of one or the other, though.
+What I wanted to do here was to make sure that you understand what an operating system is, what it does, and why it's important to know which operating system you're using.

 - Five things that work in all applications